 Exploring the wonderfully-preserved Takayama town in winter allows one to fully immerse into the local culture without the typical tourist crowds too.

-You can expect plenty of pretty winter illuminations held around Takayama in winter, making the festive season more magical and lovely.
+You can expect plenty of pretty winter illuminations held around during winter in Takayama, making the festive season more magical and lovely.

-What To Do In Takayama In Winter: 14 Fun Activities
+Things to Do in Takayama in Winter: 14 Fun Activities

 1. Have Fun at Ski Resorts

-Spend your time having fun skiing or snowboarding in Takayama during winter.
+Spend your time having fun skiing or snowboarding during Hida Takayama winter season.

 These two ski resorts are the locals’ fav: